Covid 19 coronavirus: Move to alert level 1 'too slow' and NZ should already be there: Deputy PM Winston Peters

 "Every day, every hour, every week we delay - we put back our recovery."

-He acknowledged that the health experts and their evidence were important.
+Peters acknowledged that the health experts and their evidence were important.

 But he felt the country had been "too cautious for too long now, you have to look at the percentages and say are we 98, 99 per cent safe?
 If we are we've got to risk it and get going."